jasonsbarr/computer-science-program/courses/Web_Development_Fundamentals/README.md

 - _Pro HTML5 with CSS, JavaScript, and Multimedia_ - HTML
 - Use How To Code HTML & CSS as supplement
-- Design, build, and deploy personal website with blog
+- Design, build, and deploy blog as personal website

 ### Module 3: Basic CSS

 - _Pro HTML5 with CSS, JavaScript, and Multimedia_ - CSS
 - How to Code HTML & CSS as supplement
 - Start 100 Days of CSS (finish by end of course)
-- Expand website with a dedicated landing page to use as homepage
+- Expand website with a dedicated landing page to use as homepage and an about/biography page

 ### Module 4: JavaScript Fundamentals